nilemssn/website/CONTRIBUTING.md

 Gatsby, Git ... -->

-## Setting up the Project on Your Computer
+## Set up the Project on Your Computer

 1. Install Node.js.
 It comes with a JavaScript package manager called [NPM](https://www.npmjs.com/).
 (Also, install Git if you haven't already.)